 Sometimes, the best way to get out of a hole is to dig down.
 If your niche market is too crowded, try making your niche more defined, which is to say, “narrow it down.”
 Too many people selling dog toys?
 Why not sell dog toys specifically for golden retrievers.
 Too many golden retriever toys, narrow it down more to toys for golden retriever puppies.

 This isn’t always fool-proof, though.
 The more you narrow down, the smaller the market gets, and presumably at some point there aren’t enough customers to keep you afloat.
 If you’re going the micro-niche route, you have to double-down on research to make sure you don’t head down a dead-end.
 If you already have a more general online store, you can test the waters slowly with a single product or two in the micro-niche — if they fail, it won’t sink your whole operation.
+Having trouble coming up with your micro-niche?
+Check out some of these micro-niche products to sell.

 Takeaway: The Power of Personalization